 The 'residence nil-rate band' (RNRB) applies where a residence is passed on death to direct descendants such as a child or a grandchild.
-This is set at £150,000 for 2019/20 (rising to £175,000 in 2020/21, and then increasing in line with CPI inflation from 2021/22).
+This is set at £175,000 for 2020/21 (rising in line with CPI inflation from 2021/22).
 The additional band can only be used in respect of one residential property which has, at some point, been a residence of the deceased.

 Any unused nil-rate band may be transferred to a surviving spouse or civil partner.
-It will also be available where a person downsizes or ceases to own a home on or after 8 July 2015 and assets of an equivalent value, up to the value of the additional nil-rate band, are passed on death to direct descendants.
+It will also be available where a person downsizes or ceases to own a home on or after 8 July 2015 and assets of an equivalent value, up to the value of the additional nil-rate band, are passed to direct descendants on death.